Hollywood Monsters (video game): Successor

 In early 1998, Rafael Latiegui left open the possibility of a Hollywood Monsters sequel if the first game's sales and reception were strong enough.
 He told MeriStation that "we have a lot of ideas left [over] that were not possible to put in Hollywood Monsters" because of time constraints.
 Pendulo Studios soon began working on a second Hollywood Monsters, but the project changed shape to become Runaway: A Road Adventure, which started to form as an idea in summer 1998.
 Nevertheless, Latiegui said during Runaway's development that Pendulo was still considering Hollywood Monsters 2.
 In 2001, he remarked that Pendulo had produced "a very fun script" for the sequel that was "full of familiar characters and others to get to know, with great humor and a great pre-design".
 It remained a tentative project at that time.
-Later in the year, Pendulo encountered serious financial trouble due to the 2001 bankruptcy of publisher Dinamic Multimedia, which hampered Runaway's initial launch in Spain.
+Later in the year, Pendulo encountered serious financial trouble due to the bankruptcy of publisher Dinamic Multimedia, which hampered Runaway's initial launch in Spain.
 Most of Pendulo's staff was laid off following Dinamic's closure, and Pendulo discontinued all game development.

 Thereafter, the developer spent a year trying to obtain the rights to release Runaway internationally.
 Pendulo managed to hold out and make Runaway a hit across Europe, which stabilized the company.
 The team then continued the Runaway series in part because of the first entry's success.
 According to Latiegui, the "vast majority" of those laid off returned for Runaway 2.
 However, fan requests for a sequel to Hollywood Monsters were ongoing throughout the creation of the Runaway trilogy.
-Latiegui said of the situation, "To each new game that we have been making, the reaction of the Spanish public has been the same: 'When is the next Hollywood Monsters?' " This pressure from fans became a key motivation for the team to return to the Hollywood Monsters concept.
+Latiegui said of the situation: "To each new game that we have been making, the reaction of the Spanish public has been the same: 'When is the next Hollywood Monsters?'"
+This pressure from fans became a key motivation for the team to return to the Hollywood Monsters concept.
 In April 2010, Pendulo and publisher Focus Home Interactive announced The Next Big Thing.
-Commentators from Adventure Gamers and Jeux Video noted the project's close similarity to Hollywood Monsters, and in April 2011 the game was retitled Hollywood Monsters 2 in Spain.
+Commentators from Adventure Gamers and Jeux Video noted the project's close similarity to Hollywood Monsters, and in the following year the game was retitled Hollywood Monsters 2 in Spain.